Umesh92x/datascience/README.md

 # datascience
-A Source of Python, SQL, Data Analysis and Machine Learning Projects
+A Source of Python, SQL, Data Analysis and Machine Learning Toolkits.